-Today, there are over 250 commercial EDI transaction sets, facilitating exchange of transportation, student loans, real estate appraisals, mortgages, customs and healthcare information.
+Today, there are over 250 commercial EDI transaction sets.
+These ease the exchange of transportation, student loans, mortgages, customs and healthcare information.
 70% of business commerce documents consists of the same data, entered over and over between customer and vendor.
-When EDI replaces the manual data entry of snail mail, fax, email or even stand-alone EDI transmissions, order processing time shortens, accuracy improves, and fulfillment shortens.
-Beside the ERP backbone, many supply chains leverage EDI – and more are taking a second look at RFID.

-RFID itself is not “new”.
-Developed for commercial application in the 1990s, by the year 2000 RFID was proclaimed to be “the next big thing” – even making the bar code obsolete.
-However, early applications of RFID turned out to be expensive, unstable, and lacking reliable ROI.
-Today, RFID is finding its place.
-Tracking high-value assets and/or containers, capturing traceability data, managing quality control and error-proofing shipments are a few examples of the reliability and value that RFID technology can deliver.
+RFID itself is not “new”, having been developed for commercial application in the 1990s.
+By the year 2000 RFID was proclaimed to be “the next big thing” – even making the bar code obsolete.
+Yet, early applications of RFID turned out to be expensive, unstable, and lacking reliable ROI.

 Incorporating RFID within an EDI process can further eliminate manual efforts, automate processes and enhance compliance between supplier and customer, such as:

-Taking this idea a step further, if the customer was utilizing RFID and EDI they could receive as ASN and the data cross referenced to their Purchase Order.
-Upon receipt of a shipment, instead of manually scanning in and counting the order they could receive the pallets through an RFID portal and the materials would automatically be verified within their system against the PO and ASN before being entered into inventory.
+Let’s take this idea a step further.
+If the customer were utilizing RFID and EDI, they could receive as ASN and the data cross referenced to their Purchase Order.
+Instead of manually scanning in and counting an order, they could receive a shipment of pallets through an RFID portal.
+The materials would automatically be verified within their system against the PO and ASN before being entered into inventory.
 After this successful triple verification, their system would generate an EDI 820 payment notification.